sweettea-io/cli/docs/source/getting_started.rst

 Once you've modified this config file to integrate with your project, go ahead and push these changes up to GitHub.

+**Note:**  Now that you've created your TensorCI project, you can easily navigate to its web dashboard at any time by running ``tensorci dash`` from the root of your project.

 Congrats!
 That's all it takes to set up a TensorCI project.
 The last thing you need to do before you're ready to start training is `create a TensorCI Dataset`_ for this project.
 Once that's done, you'll be ready to `train your model`_ on the TensorCI training cluster.